w3c/wai-cognitive/index.md

 *  avoid accessibility barriers that exclude people from using their products
 * optimize the user experience of people with cognitive and learning disabilities

-Specific examples of cognitive and learning disabilities and of accessibility barriers are in this section of "How People with Disabilities Use the Web: Diverse Abilities and Barriers": **[Cognitive and learning](https://www.w3.org/WAI/people-use-web/abilities-barriers/#cognitive)**.
+Specific examples of cognitive and learning disabilities and examples of accessibility barriers are in this section of "How People with Disabilities Use the Web: Diverse Abilities and Barriers": **[Cognitive and learning](https://www.w3.org/WAI/people-use-web/abilities-barriers/#cognitive)**.

 ## Cognitive Accessibility in W3C Standards